 - Checking the operating pressure and/or heat input

 - Checking safety devices

 - Check case seals for an effective seal

 - Boiler casing removed to check all main boiler components (burner, heat exchanger, main injector, spark/sensor probe)

 - Boiler fired safely to identify any working faults

 - A service report showing everything the engineer has done

-You should get your boiler serviced every year by a Gas Safe registered engineer.
+You should get your boiler serviced every year by a .
 You can arrange a service yourself or through a heating engineer – it should cost about £72.
-Alternatively, you can get boiler cover through a plan, such as Homecare, that includes a boiler service, but this costs more than £200.
+Alternatively, you can get boiler cover through a plan, such as Homecare, that includes a boiler service, but this can cost more than £200.

 Ask what will be included in the boiler service.
 Watch the engineer and use our checklist to ensure that they cover the basics.
 A good boiler service should last at least 30 minutes.
 If it’s shorter than this, ask why.